Introduction

 So I am comparing myself to Cruise and Lynch?
 Most emphatically not in terms of such things as talent and accomplishment.
 But all three of us are human beings who put our pants on one leg at a time.
 All three of us share that we have a human psychology.
 And most, importantly, all three of us also share that our paths to our crazy beliefs involved the exploitation of the same extremely common vulnerabilities in human psychology.
 These are the vulnerabilities that are exploited by all cults.

-TMers will tell you over and over again that TM is just a "simple, natural relaxation technique" that involves no faith in order for it to work.
+TMers will tell you over and over again that TM is just a "simple, natural relaxation technique" that requires no faith in order for it to work.
 So what am I talking about?
 How can a "relaxation technique" be a "cult"?

-It is TM-the-dogmatic-spiritual-teaching that is a cult.
-Saying "TM is just a relaxation technique" is much like saying that "Scientology is just a personality test."
-This is because in both cases the covert goal is that you will come to believe in the spiritual teachings.
 Both the TMers and the Scientologists are very good people.
-(Yes, I include the Scientologists, most people in cults are very good people, Tom Cruise is a very good person who truly and sincerely cares greatly about you.)
+(Yes, I include the Scientologists, most people in cults are very good people, Tom Cruise is a very good person who truly and sincerely cares greatly about you, he's only trying to do the right thing for you and the world; the fact that he does this in an oppressively arrogant and offensive way is a different matter.)
 These good people only want the best for you.
-They are just afraid that if they tell you the real plan for you up front that you will run away to your own very great spiritual detriment.
+TMers consciously deceive only because they are afraid that if they tell you the real plan for you up front that you will run away, to your own very great spiritual detriment.

 Tom Cruise jumps on couches, gets in Matt Lauer's face, and has crazy-eyes.
 But David Lynch seems quite normal except for some apparently harmless eccentric views.
 So how can I compare TM with Scientology?